antonkad/Hyperledger-Ionic/README.md

 ## Ionic Part

 Very simple Ionic 2 project.
-Don't take intention to the code, Css and Html is very ugly, in fact I used Ionic creator (a drag and drop solution that allows to generate the app source code) in order to gain some times and then did some modifications on the resulted code.
+Don't take intention to the code, Css and Html is very ugly.
+In fact I used Ionic creator (a drag and drop solution that allows to generate the app source code) in order to gain some times and then did some modifications on the resulted code.

 ![](https://media.giphy.com/media/3ohs7X8AQamdchrHyw/giphy.gif)